cambridgeconsultants/grease/README.md

-# Grease: A multi-threaded message-passing approach to writing stacks in Rust
+# Grease: A multi-threaded message-passing approach to writing protocol stacks in Rust

 ## Introduction

-Grease is designed to facilitate a message-passing based approach to stack development.
-Message passing between tasks, as opposed to function-call based stacks, has a number of advantages:
+Grease is designed to facilitate a message-passing based approach to protocol stack development.
+Message passing between tasks, as opposed to function-call based protocol stacks, has a number of advantages:

-* Each task gets its own stack, which makes it easier to determine the maximum stack usage and hence the appropriate stack size.
+* Each task gets its own call-stack, which makes it easier to determine the maximum stack usage and hence the appropriate stack size.
 * Message passing encourages an interface-first approach.
 * Logging the messages as they are passed gives a low-cost but very useful mechanism for diagnosing bugs.
 * There is no shared state between tasks, so Mutexes and other such constructs are not required.
 This simplifies the programming model considerably.